salemove/freddy/README.md

         Salemove::Messaging::Messenger.new(use_unique_channel = false, logger = Messaging.logger)

-    * if use\_unique\_channel is set to true, then this messenger instance will create and use a new tcp connection
+    * if *use\_unique\_channel* is set to true, then this messenger instance will create and use a new tcp connection

 * Produce messages:

-        messenger.produce(destination, payload, properties = {})
+        messenger.produce(destination, message)

     * destination is the recipient of the message
-    * payload is the contents of the message
+    * message is the contents of the message
-    * additional properties can be passed (shouldn't be necessary under normal circumstances)

 * Produce messages expecting explicit acknowledgement

-        messenger.produce_with_ack(destination, payload, timeout_seconds = 3, properties = {}, &callback)
+        messenger.produce_with_ack(destination, message, timeout_seconds = 3) do |error|

   * If timeout_seconds pass without a response from the responder, then the callback is called with a timeout error.

   * callback is called with one argument: a string that contains an error message if
     * the message couldn't be sent to any responders or
     * the responder negatively acknowledged(nacked) the message or
     * the responder finished working but didn't positively acknowledge the message

   * callback is called with one argument that is nil if the responder positively acknowledged the message
   * note that the callback will not be called in the case that there is a responder who receives the message, but the responder doesn't finish processing the message or dies in the process.

 * Produce with response

-        messenger.produce_with_response(destination, payload, timeout_seconds = 3, options={}, &callback)
+        messenger.produce_with_response(destination, message, timeout_seconds = 3) do |response, msg_handler|

-  * If timeout_seconds pass without a response from the responder then the callback is called with the hash {error: 'Timed out waiting for response'}
+  * If timeout_seconds pass without a response from the responder then the callback is called with the hash

+            { error: 'Timed out waiting for response' }

   * Callback is called with 2 arguments

     * The parsed response

-    * The MessageHandler
+    * The MessageHandler(described further down)

 * Respond to messages:

-         messenger.respond_to(destination, &callback)
+         messenger.respond_to(destination) do |message, msg_handler|

   * The callback is called with 2 arguments

     * the parsed message (note that in the message all keys are symbolized)
     * the MessageHandler (described further down)

-    * The return value of the callback is used for response if the message was produced by a *produce_with_response*

 * When responding to messages the MessageHandler is given as the second argument.
 The following operations are supported:

-        messenger.respond_to destination do |payload, msg_handler|
+        messenger.respond_to destination do |message, msg_handler|
-        ...

   * acknowledging the message

-            msg_handler.ack
+            msg_handler.ack(response = nil)

+    * when the message was produced with *produce\_with\_response*, then the response is sent to the original producer

+    * when the message was produced with *produce\_with\_ack*, then only a positive acknowledgement is sent, the provided response is dicarded

   * negatively acknowledging the message

-            msg_handler.nack(error)

-  * note that the previous two have effect only when *produce\_with\_ack* was used
+            msg_handler.nack(error = "Couldn't process message")

+    * when the message was produced with *produce\_with\_response*, then the following hash is sent to the original producer

+                { error: error }

+    * when the message was produced with *produce\_with\_ack*, then the error (e.g negative acknowledgement) is sent to the original producer

   * Getting additional properties of the message (shouldn't be necessary under normal circumstances)